Attachment Trauma

 My twenty-year marriage fits the latter.
 No notable single event, just a series of disappointments and loneliness.
 These traumatizing relationships give just enough space to hope they will improve—many never do.

-Intertwining of Past trauma and Present Relationships
+Intertwining of Past Trauma and Present Relationships

 Thoughts, experience and accompanying feelings intricately intertwine; past experience invokes feeling reactions to the present, feelings create value perceptions, and perceptions ignite thoughts and reactionary behaviors.
 Behaviors, even disapproving glances, impact others.
 The complex web of interconnected emotions.
 Personal histories aren’t self-contained; they escape our boundaries and pull the histories of others to the surface.